ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 While still unsafe, tested and mildly unsafe is better than absolute panick, which is what openai has as a code base.
 At best it is a good template to work from, but, lacks human qualities that would be considered inherent by Alan Turings' definition of AI, much like Isaac Asimovs'.

+# What would happen if someone used this code to make an AI of you?

+They'd get trolled by the model once they'd have succeeded.